MPs vote in favour of measures to decriminalise abortion for women

 On issues such as abortion, MPs usually have free votes, meaning they take their own view rather than deciding along party lines.

-Justice minister Alex Davies-Jones said the Government is neutral on decriminalisation and that it is an issue for Parliament to decide upon in a Westminster Hall debate earlier this month.
+Justice minister Alex Davies-Jones indicated the Government is neutral on decriminalisation and that it is an issue for Parliament to decide upon.

 She told the Commons: “If it is the will of Parliament that the law should change, the Government in fulfilling its duty to ensure that the legislation is legally robust and workable will work closely with my honourable friends to ensure that their amendments accurately reflect their intentions and the will of Parliament, and are coherent with the statute book.”

-Though the Government took a neutral stance on the vote, several high-profile Cabinet ministers were among the MPs who backed the amendment in the free vote.
+Though the Government took a neutral stance on the vote, several high-profile Cabinet ministers were among the MPs who backed the amendment.

 Abortion in England and Wales currently remains a criminal offence but is legal with an authorised provider up to 24 weeks, with very limited circumstances allowing one after this time, such as when the mother’s life is at risk or the child would be born with a severe disability.